aarboleda1/twitter-markov-chain-generator/README.md

 ### Architecture
 I currently make the fetch to the twitter API server side.
 Why?
 CORS issues when trying to fetch from client side.
 It was the quickest iteration to get a prototype up and running.

-**Pros** - In the case that I want to create a model. i.e for a user that is frequented offer, I wouldn’t have to constantly fetch from Twitter i.e. Donald Trump - if 10,000 people wanted to see generate new tweets on his behalf- I could create one model server side, cache it and then serve it to the client
+**Pros** - In the case that I want to create a Markov Chain for a user that is frequented often, I wouldn’t have to constantly make requests to the Twitter API i.e. Donald Trump - if 10,000 people wanted to see generate new tweets on his behalf - I could create one model server side, cache it and then serve it to the client

 **Cons** - Does this application **need** to store data right now?
 Probably not.
 In this case, it could be seen as additional overhead.